mmelwani/DEWPython/README.md

 ## Previous Version History

+V 2.0.1

+Automatic input function updated (2022/10/30).
+Now you can use it in the form as shown in `tools/Example-dew-calc.ipynb`.
+Beware: this is a beta release.
+You can use it only by cloning this repository into your local disk, then importing DEWPython according to the location of the cloned repository.

 V 2.0.0

 The DEW package allows the user to compute the thermodynamic and elastic properties of various aqueous inputs for a general range of 100 - 1200 C and a pressure range of 1 - 60 kbar.
 It is based on the [DEW spreadsheet](http://www.dewcommunity.org/) and behaves similarly.
 The DEW package additionally provides integrated support for [SUPCRTBL](https://models.earth.indiana.edu/supcrtbl.php) and can be used to directly import and compare species between the two models.

-V 2.0.1 (this version; not yet on pip)

-Automatic input function updated (2022/10/30).
-Now you can use it in the form as shown in `tools/Example-dew-calc.ipynb`.
-Beware: this is a beta release.
-You can use it only by cloning this repository into your local disk, then importing DEWPython according to the location of the cloned repository.